pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_3/index.md

 ### 3.1 From the server

-Once you got the Mullvad paid extension, you can see the list of VPN locations running:
+Once you got the Mullvad paid extension, go to the [Mullvand section in Tailscale](https://login.tailscale.com/admin/settings/general/mullvad) and add your server DNS from the dropdown menu.

+After adding it, you can see the list of VPN locations running:

 ```
 tailscale exit-node list
 ```

-Every location has a ip and name.
-You can use them running:
+Choose an ip close to you and run:

 ```

-tailscale set --exit-node=<IP> --exit-node-allow-lan-access=true
+sudo tailscale set --exit-node=the_ip_choosen --exit-node-allow-lan-access=true
 ```

 After waiting 5 minutes you can use `curl ipinfo.io` to check where you public IP is: